 Sarasota Yacht Club

-Peacock + Lewis Interior Design was contracted to provide interior design services for the Sarasota Yacht Club in 2008.
-The P+L design team prepared concepts for each of the key areas in the club: Lobby, Neptune Bar, Porthole Bar, Interior Dining, Terrace Dining, fitness and poolside.
+The Peacock + Lewis Interior Design team was contracted to provide interior design services for the Sarasota Yacht Club in 2008.
+P+L’s team prepared concepts for each of the key areas in the club: Lobby, Neptune Bar, Porthole Bar, Interior Dining, Terrace Dining, Fitness Center and Poolside Amenities.

 The Honors Gallery runs along the front of the building.
 Mini sail inspired pendant fixtures highlight black and white sailboat photos that can be seen from the John Ringling Blvd. at night.
 The interior’s color palette begins with the Lobby’s neutral wood tones, leather upholstery with navy and red accents.
 Sarasota artist, David Steiner’s Blue Ohm triptych sits above a white leather lobby sofa.
 The color palette builds to a stronger blue palette in the dining rooms and gets infused with red for the high energy Porthole Bar.

 The Bar designs located on opposite sides of the building are quite different experiences.
 The Neptune Bar off the lobby is an intimate space with fireside seating.
 The marble mantle and fireplace surround were patterned from full slabs of Teak Marble to accentuate the natural beauty of the stone’s formation.
 The curved front of the wood bar follows the Neptune Bar’s windows.
-P+L designed an open ship rail detail facing the water view.
-To keep this space a quiet intimate environment and allow for TV viewing, P+L located (3) plasma TV’s inside the over bar.
+Peacock + Lewis designed an open ship rail detail facing the water view.
+To keep this space a quiet intimate environment and allow for TV viewing, Peacock + Lewis located (3) plasma televisions inside the over bar.

 The dining spaces are surrounded by terrace dining for over 100 patrons.
 Lounge chairs offer comfortable seating options.
 These same lounge chairs create the cabana seating on the Spinnaker Pool Deck below.
 Captain’s chairs are installed at the Spinnaker Bar in addition to chaise lounge and dining tables.
 Pool umbrellas reflect the design of the building’s sailcloth.
 The Spinnaker Bar top is locally made of concrete, glass and shell.